 - Trek 1.7 Aluminium Frame, Carbon Fork.
 Shimano 105 groupset and Bontrager components.

-- Specialized entry level road bikes at Evans Cycles
+- Specialized entry level road bikes at Wiggle

-- GT GTR Series 4 /5/ GT GTR Series are good entry level bikes – from £500 upwards.
-The GT Series at Evans
+- GT GTR Series 4 /5/ GT GTR Series are good entry-level bikes – from £500 upwards.

 Best Upgrades for Road Bike